AdhikariSaurabh/mxpbenchmarks/README.md

 MXP LINUX SET UP:

-Mxp Linux set up file mxplinuxsetup.doc tells about configuring the MXP overlay with the Xilinx Zynq.
+>> Mxp Linux set up file mxplinuxsetup.doc tells about configuring the MXP overlay with the Xilinx Zynq.

 PERFORMANCE MEASURES:

-FILTERGRAPHS consist of the performance graphs for the filters CHEBYSHEV, MIBENCH and QSPLINE.
+1).FILTERGRAPHS consist of the performance graphs for the filters CHEBYSHEV, MIBENCH and QSPLINE.

-KERNELGRAPHS consist of the FFT, KMEANS, MM, SPMV, STENCIL and MRI.
+2).KERNELGRAPHS consist of the FFT, KMEANS, MM, SPMV, STENCIL and MRI.

-POLYTESTGRAPHS consist of the polynomial performance results.
+3).POLYTESTGRAPHS consist of the polynomial performance results.

-Number of Samples vs time taken plots for the polynomial (quadratic and cubic samples) in different platforms present in  polynomial_graphs_of_samplesvstimetaken(msec).
+4).Number of Samples vs time taken plots for the polynomial (quadratic and cubic samples) in different platforms present in  polynomial_graphs_of_samplesvstimetaken(msec).

 SOURCE CODE:

-Source folder consist of the mxp code for the various benchmarks
+>> Source folder consist of the mxp code for the various benchmarks

 PERFORMANCE GRAPHS:

+I).

 FILTERGRAPHS: